mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

     average rate of change of values for data items in the MTConnect streams.
 The average is computed over a rolling window defined by the implementation.

+* `OPENNESS`

+    percentage open where 100% is fully open and 0% is fully closed.

 * `ORIENTATION`

     measured or calculated orientation of a plane or vector relative to a cartesian coordinate system.